Pros and Cons of Saline vs. Silicone Implants

 Saline implants might be perfect for one person, but not the right choice for another.

-It’s a question that seems as old as time–or at least as old as breast enhancement.
+It’s a question that seems as old as time–or at least as old as breast implants.
 When you’re considering breast augmentation, should you choose saline implants or silicone implants?
 The truth?
 There’s no one correct answer.
 Saline implants might be perfect for one person, but not the right choice for another.

 When deciding between saline or silicone implants, it helps to weigh the pros and cons of each so you can pick the type that best meets your needs.
 Let’s take a look at some of the differences between the two materials so you can get an idea of which option will help you reach your aesthetic goals.